 The not drinking part was actually fine, but the isolation from the camaraderie was hard.
-It was a true blind tasting, so the party was really centered around the table, the characteristics of the different pours-and I was outside of that inner circle, outside that dialog and coolness, sitting with soda water on a couch.
+It was a true blind tasting, so the party was really centered around the table, the characteristics of the different pours and I was outside of that inner circle, outside that dialog and coolness, sitting with soda water on a couch.
 Boo.

 Husband said to me at the end of the night that he felt bad for me, he knew how I would feel about not "man-ing up" with the scotch drinking and having to tea tottering in the fringes.
 He gets me.

 How else could I get the approval of a working class alcoholic dad but to show up in his world?
-The only problem was that I can a girl.
+The only problem was that I was a girl.
 So I stripped down my girliness as much as I could and became externally tough, versed in his language and became indoctrinated in disdain for femininity and myself by association.
 But consciously, I wasn't stripping away my identity, I felt proud to break the lady stereotypes out there.
 I thought I was rebellious and embodying the quote: "well-behaved women seldom make history."
-But this led me to being the last one at the bar, never saying no to another drink, romanticizing drinking alone and both covering and accessesing my emotions with a strong drink.
+But this led me to being the last one at the bar, never saying no to another drink, romanticizing drinking alone and both covering and accessing my emotions with a strong drink.

 All this thinking and feeling is exhausting.
 But I know there will be benefits down the road and I feel strongly that the purpose of life is to find one's meaning in life and this work gives me meaning of who I am and why I'm here.

 Yesterday was an emotional day.
 On the way home from work I listened to the song that EA wrote and sang about her own strong feelings right now.
 She said she was inspired by my blog and honesty and wanted to share how she processes through song.
-That song, and our friendship, made me weepy in a good way this time-the roller coaster of shame to gratitude back to shame that I'm in.
+That song, and our friendship, made me weepy in a good way this time-the loop of shame to gratitude back to shame that I'm stuck in.

 Here are her words and her song: